FAQ

 In some cases, it's helpful to configure your TinyPilot with a static IP address.
 A static IP address does not change, even if you reboot your TinyPilot or your router.

-This feature requires at least TinyPilot Community 1.8.1 or TinyPilot Pro 2.5.2.
+This feature requires TinyPilot Pro 2.6.3 or later.

 Warning: If you set incorrect values for your static IP address, you will no longer be able to access your TinyPilot over the network.
 You'll need to perform a factory reset to regain access to your device.